 2. The High Country Above Treeline

-Take the direct route to views over Yellowstone Lake, the Tetons and the Absaroka Range on this short-but-steep 4-mile round-trip hike to a broad, 10,566-foot summit.
+Take the direct route to views over Yellowstone Lake, the Tetons and the Absaroka Range on this short-but-steep 4-mile round-trip hike to the broad, 10,566-foot summit of Avalanche Peak.
 From the trailhead, climb through a forest of spruce, fir and whitebark pine (watch for grizzlies) to a wildflower-strewn meadow.
 Press on above treeline and across the scree slopes to reach the dramatic summit.

 3. Stunning Waterfalls